Skip to main content

 Arsenic trioxide (ATO)

-Arsenic trioxide (ATO) can act in a way similar to ATRA in patients with APL.
+Arsenic trioxide (ATO) can act similarly to ATRA in people with APL.
 It can be given with ATRA in the induction and consolidation phases of treatment, but it is also helpful in treating people whose APL comes back after treatment with ATRA plus chemo.
 In these people, ATO might be given along with ATRA and/or the targeted drug gemtuzumab ozogamicin (Mylotarg).

 Differentiation syndrome